 I put an eye-hook into the ceiling (I hammered in the end and then screwed in by hand the rest of the way).
 I then added three pieces of string to the top of the embroidery hoop so that it would hang level.
 Warning, this part is easier done with two people as it can be easy to tangle your elephants while you are trying to get it to hang level

 Not too hard, right?!
-And you could use any shape and basically follow the same tutorial.
+And you could use any shape and basically follow the same tutorial to make a custom mobile.
 Let me know if you have any questions.
 Your little one will love it!
 Thanks for visiting 🙂